-- 1) The student will understand the thermodynamics of mixtures and partial molar quantities based on the concepts in thermodynamics. - 2) The student will understand the concept of partition function and its applications in finding the thermodynamic parameters with reference to translational, rotational, vibrational and electronic energies.

-- 3) The student will understand failure of classical mechanics and the need of quantum chemistry. - 4) The student will derive Schrödinger equation with reference to the concepts in quantum chemistry. - 5) The student will understand different types of hybridisations and draw the structures of the molecule as per the geometry of the given molecule with the help of valence bond theory. - 6) The student will draw the schematic diagram of Molecular orbital diagram of theory for di and tri atomic molecule based on Molecular Orbital Theory. - 7) The student will apply Hückel theory to simple $\pi$ -systems. - 8) The student will be able to solve the related numerical problems.
+- 1) The student will understand the thermodynamics of mixtures and partial molar quantities based on the concepts in thermodynamics. - 2) The student will understand the concept of partition function and its applications in finding the thermodynamic parameters with reference to translational, rotational, vibrational and electronic energies. - 3) The student will understand failure of classical mechanics and the need of quantum chemistry. - 4) The student will derive Schrödinger equation with reference to the concepts in quantum chemistry. - 5) The student will draw the schematic diagram of Molecular orbital diagram of theory for di and tri atomic molecule based on Molecular Orbital Theory. - 6) The student will apply Hückel theory to simple $\pi$ -systems. - 7) The student will be able to solve the related numerical problems.

-SECTION - II Chemical Kinetics and Reaction Dynamics (2 Credits, 24 L, 6T)
+SECTION - II Chemical Kinetics and Reaction Dynamics